Bewond/flutternav/README.md

 ### Path parameters

-To use the path parameters just add ':paramName' to the route path:
+To use the path parameters just add ":paramName" to the route path:

 ```dart
 NavRoute(